SvenGroot/Ookii.BinarySize/README.md

 ```

 Note that using "aB" formatted 2.5 GiB as plain bytes, since there is no higher decimal prefix that
-could be used in that case while keeping a whole number.
+could be used while keeping a whole number.

-The unit prefixes will always be output as upper case, except for the decimal version of "kilo",
-which is a lower-case "k" to conform to the SI standard.

 See [`BinarySize.ToString()`][] for full documentation on the format string.